Book Publishing FAQs

 Not really.
 You get the copyrights of any original content you have created as soon as you create it.
 It is mentioned on the imprint page of all published books.
 But you cannot stop someone somewhere in the world from creating the same content and publishing it.
 He will own that copyright.
 Hence, it is better to publish the content as early as possible.
 It is a good idea to register the copyrights with the IPR (Intellectual Property Rights) authorities to protect your work.
 Some lawyers specialize in this work.
 Also when an ISBN (International Standard Book Number) is assigned to your book, it protects the work to some extent.

-How do publishers evaluate a manuscript?
+How do publishers evaluate a manuscript for publication?

 The evaluation of a manuscript differs with each publisher and no other publisher that we know of has disclosed their evaluation tool publicly.
 We decided to be transparent here as well, and the following is the gist of our manuscript evaluation metrics.
 We have disclosed enough information to allow any writer to approximately evaluate his/her manuscript.